Our Approach To 12 Step Drug Rehab

 - Clients are surrounded by people who understand what they are going through and know how to help them overcome their problem

-What Are the Goals Of a 12 Step Rehab Program In Florida?
+What Are The Goals Of a 12 Step Drug Rehab Program?

-When you begin your 12 step rehab program at 12 Keys, you will follow the 12 step methodology.
+When you begin your 12 rehab program in Florida at 12 Keys, you will follow the 12 step methodology.
 Some of the central goals for your treatment include:

 - Accepting that you are powerless over your addiction